baoduy/hbd.astro-paper/src/content/blog/donet-mvc-anti-forgery-token-and-machine-key.md

 For an AspNet MVC website hosted on IIS, a set of keys can be generated following these steps:

 1. Select the website on IIS.
-2. Double-click on "Machine Key".
+2. Double-click on "Machine Key."
-3. De-select all checkboxes, click on the "Generate" button on the right side, and then hit "Apply".
+3. De-select all checkboxes, click on the "Generate" button on the right side, and then hit "Apply."

 ![IIS-machine-key-settings](/assets/donet-mvc-anti-forgery-token-and-machine-key/IIS-machine-key.png)